 We are open every Saturday from 10am-4pm, from March-December, with additional days in July (Thursdays and Fridays).
 You can also set up a private appointment for a

-of like "swimming with the dolphins," but without getting wet!
+"swimming with the dolphins," but without getting wet!
 Tour also includes carrots, of course! :)

 What can I expect when I visit?

 The alpacas will run to the fence to welcome you, and we'll come out with sliced carrots for you to feed them. (there is no charge for the carrots or the visit on one of our "open" days, but we do have a donation box available on the fence, should you wish to drop something in).
 You will enjoy feeding the 'pacas, and we'll invite you to visit our farm store, where you can see the many beautiful products made from alpaca fleece.
 We'll be happy to answer any questions you may have.
 Expect your visit to probably be from 30-45 minutes long.

 May I bring my own carrots for the alpacas?

 We appreciate your thoughtfulness, but we'll probably accept them, and use them for later, because we want to make sure to cut them up in small slices, for safe eating.

 Will I get spit on when I visit?

 Although there is a possibility, most people don't experience it.
 When spitting happens, it's usually because the alpacas are fighting with each other over a carrot, but spacing out the 'pacas at the fence helps avoid this.
 If spit does fly, usually it's just bits of carrots, though.
 In the worst case scenario, we do have wipes handy! :)